vkbo/novelWriter/docs/source/project_structure.rst

 .. tip::
-   You can always start writing with a coarse setup with one or a few documents, and then later use the split tool to automatically split the documents into separate chapter and scene documents.
+   You can always start writing with a coarse setup with one or a few documents, and then later use the split tool to split the documents into separate chapter and scene documents.
 You can split a document on any of the four header levels.